Automorphisms of $\mathbb{P}^1$-bundles over rational surfaces: P 1 -bundles over Hirzebruch surfaces

 We now show that $H$ is simple.
 Let $N$ be a normal subgroup of $H$.
 As ${p_i}_{|H}$ is onto, $p_i(N)$ is a normal subgroup of $\PGL_2$.
 If $p_i(N)=\PGL_2$ for some $i$, then $N=H$ (as they have the same dimension).
 Otherwise, $p_1(N)=p_2(N)=\{1\}$, and so $N=\{1\}$.
 This achieves to prove that $H$ is a simple group.

-As $\dim(H)=3$ and $H$ is of rank at most $2$, the classification of simple root systems yields that $H$ is isomorphic to $\SL_2$ or $\PGL_2$; see \cite[\S~32 and Appendix]{Hum75}.
+As $\dim(H)=3$ and $H$ is of rank at most $2$, the classification of simple root systems yields that $H$ is isomorphic to $\SL_2$ or $\PGL_2$; see~\cite[\S~32 and Appendix]{Hum75}.
 Since ${p_i}_{|H}: H \to \PGL_2$ is a bijective morphism, $H$ cannot be isomorphic to $\SL_2$ (otherwise $\pm I_2$ would be sent to $I_2$), and so $H \simeq \PGL_2$.
-In this case, $H$ is conjugated to the diagonal embedding of $\PGL_2$ in $\PGL_2 \times \PGL_2$.
-Indeed, this follows from the fact that a bijective morphism of algebraic groups is an isomorphism in characteristic zero (e.g. by Zariski's main theorem), together with the fact that all automorphisms of $\PGL_2$ are inner \cite[Exp.~XXIV, 1.3, 3.6]{SGA3}. \end{proof} \begin{remark} In characteristic $p>0$, the above result is false: we get infinitely many embeddings of $\PGL_2$ into $\PGL_2\times \PGL_2$ with pairwise distinct images, up to conjugation, given by $ \mapsto \left( , \right)$, for $n\in \Z$. \end{remark}
+In this case, $H$ is conjugate to the diagonal embedding of $\PGL_2$ in $\PGL_2 \times \PGL_2$.
+Indeed, this follows from the fact that a bijective morphism of algebraic groups is an isomorphism in characteristic zero (\textit{e.g.}\ by Zariski's main theorem), together with the fact that all automorphisms of $\PGL_2$ are inner~\cite[Theorem~1.3 and \S~3.6]{SGA3Ep24}. \end{proof}